We’ve used landscaping fabric with varying degrees of success in our yard over the last ten years, so is it fully porous or not?

 Not usually.
 Weeds need some dirt to grow in, so if you are trying to avoid weeds, you won’t want to put soil on top of your fabric.
 Most experts recommend laying down mulch on top, not soil.

-Layering some nice shredded bark on top of landscape fabric will look beautiful.
+Layering some nice shredded bark or gravel mulch on top of landscape fabric will look beautiful.
 After a season or so, though, your beautiful bark mulch will begin to break down.

 After a season, your old bark mulch won’t be looking so bueno, thanks to blown-in sand, weeds, sticks and leaves.
 You’ll dump more mulch on top of the old to freshen it up and all those things you’ve buried will start decomposing.